 Colorado Vehicle Insurance Requirements

 Colorado requires that drivers have insurance, but not everyone does.
-As of 2012, 16 percent of drivers lacked auto insurance, placing Colorado in the top 10 least-insured states, according to the Insurance Information Institute.
+As of the last count in 2015, 13.3 percent of drivers lacked auto insurance, placing Colorado in the top 20 of least-insured states, according to the Insurance Information Institute.

 In Colorado, drivers must carry liability insurance for injuries and property damage to other cars.
 The state encourages - but doesn't require — uninsured/underinsured motorist, collision and comprehensive coverage.

 Who Needs Vehicle Insurance in Colorado?

 Colorado requires all drivers to insure their cars before they are registered and driven.
 There is one possible exception: inoperable vintage cars from 1975 or earlier that are privately stored while they're being rebuilt.
 These classic cars may not need liability insurance, but they must still be registered with the state.

 Proof of Insurance